-Strategy The main strategic objective of our team is to create the project in a limited time: From the 17th of February to the 23rd of June without own resources.
-These objectives are therefore not long-term.
-It can be considered a weakness because some parts of the report have not been analysed as thoroughly as could be.
-One objective is to find sponsors for our product.
-Also an objective is to find out where there the gaps are in the reach of the current market and to make space between well-known established companies.
+Strategy: The main strategy's objectives of our team are to create the project in a limited time since 17th of February to 23th of June with not own resources.
+These goals are no long-term so it can be considered as a weakness because some parts of the report are not deep analysed as it could be.
+One of the objectives is to find sponsors to invest in our product and try to figure out where are gaps in the current market's scope to make space between known stablished companies.

-Structure The team is organized by assigning tasks according to the capabilities of each team member.
-We do not have a team leader, so each point is discussed with the team and must be accepted by all members.
-This structure creates equality between team members.
-The team is also aware of possible outcomes or misunderstandings.
+Structure: How the team is organized is by dividing the tasks depending on the capacities of each member to develop more successfully the specific task.
+We have no team leader so every point is augmented and accepted by all the members having the same rights and votes.
+This structure makes equality between the team and the team is aware of possible outcomes or misunderstood.

-Systems In this point we are going to analyse and measure the procedures and processes that the team has to carry out.
+Systems: In this point we are going to analyse and measure the procedures and processes that the team has to carry out.
 To discuss the progress done each week, the team has a meeting with the teachers to fix some problems and keep doing the initial Sprint plan.
 Teacher's feedback helps to adjust the tasks which improve doing the project.

-Management Style We follow the Agile methodology that consists of knowing what each team member is doing during the week and communicating to know how the project is progressing.
-Decisions are made by all team members in equal circumstances.
-If some team members have a problem, this will be communicated to the team and it will be possible to help.
+Management Style: We are following Agile methodology which consists on knowing what's every team member doing during the week and communicating to know how the project is going on.
+The decisions are made by all team's members in equal conditions.
+If some of the team members have some problem, it will be communicate to the team and manage to help as it is possible.

-Shared Values In order for the project to succeed, our team has common and important values.
-The team is motivated and multicultural and works to preserve ethics.
-These ethics and values make us stand out and help us make our final decisions.
+Shared Values: In order to success in the project our team has common and priorities values.
+The team is motivated, multicultural and works to keep the ethics.
+Those ethics and values is what makes us distinguish and helps us and make our final decisions.